boldleadsdevelopment/lockdown/README.md

   * **Fail 2 Ban**
       Temporarily bans offending IPs and can be tightly coupled with any service
+  * **Gamin**
+      Modern file access monitoring system which enables Fail2Ban to process logs more quickly (not required but is installed with everything else)
   * **IP Set**
       Compiles address sets for direct usage by the kernel resulting in extremely fast procesing of large sets
   * **IP Tables**